sharat87/sharats.me/posts/2020-03-22-the-magic-of-autohotkey-2.md

 is a quick <kbd>^+v</kbd>.
 Once I created this hotkey, it became my primary way of creating new text files.
 I no longer open Notepad, write (or paste) and then save the file to the desired directory.
 Instead, I open the folder, use this hotkey to create the file, and then open the file in Notepad.
+Somehow, it feels more natural.

+This doesn't work with images either.
+Have to figure this one out too.

 ### Create Folder Hierarchy and Enter it